Skip to content

 PROMO CODES AND ATTENDEE QUESTIONS

-Promo codes are really only useful if you are accepting payments through Localist using a Stripe Account.
+Promo codes are only useful if you are accepting payments through Localist using a Stripe Account.
 They are good for offering users a percentage or a flat amount off the cost of a ticket for your events.
-Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, you will not have this option.
+Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, this option will not be available.

 The “Attendee Questions” option allows you to ask any phrase you would like, and then provide an optional or required space for the user to respond.

-As an example, I am entering “Have you been to one of our Open Houses in the past?”
+For example, I am entering, “Have you been to one of our Open Houses in the past?”
 I will make this a “required response.”
-This will allow for a yes or no response, and then I will create a new question of “If YES, which one?” as an elaboration to a yes answer.
+This will allow for a yes or no response, and then I will create a new question, “If YES, which one?” as an elaboration on a yes answer.

 EVENT REGISTRATION SETTINGS